Accessibility for Ontarians With Disabilities Customer Service Policy

-Guide Dog: refers to a dog trained as a guide for a person who is blind and having a qualification prescribed by regulation.
+Refers to a dog trained as a guide for a person who is blind and having a qualification prescribed by regulation.

-Goods and Services: refers to goods and services provided by TCC Inc.
+Refers to goods and services provided by TCC Inc.

-Independence: shall mean freedom from control or influence of others; freedom to make your own choices.
+Shall mean freedom from control or influence of others; freedom to make your own choices.

-Service Animals: shall mean animals that are used because of a person’s disability.
+Shall mean animals that are used because of a person’s disability.

-Support Person: means, in relation to a person with a disability, another person who accompanies him or her to help with communication, mobility, personal care, medical needs or with access to goods and services.
+Means, in relation to a person with a disability, another person who accompanies him or her to help with communication, mobility, personal care, medical needs or with access to goods and services.